 Proposed text change from P211L61 in 11be D3.0

-The EHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in order shown in Table 9-71 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band), and second, by data and pilot subcarrier index from the lowest frequency to the highest frequency (in case of MRU the lowest frequency stands for the lowest frequency of first RU and the highest frequency stands for the highest frequency of the last RU) as shown in Table 9-127b (Subcarrier indices when not all bits in Partial BW Info subfield corresponding to the 80 MHz frequency subblock are set to 1), Table 9-127c (Subcarrier indices when all bits in Partial BW Info subfield corresponding to the 80 MHz frequency subblock are set to 1 for Ng = 4), and Table 9-127d (Subcarrier indices when all bits in Partial BW Info subfield corresponding to the 80 MHz frequency subblock are set to 1 for Ng = 16).
+The EHT Compressed Beamforming Report information contains the channel matrix elements indexed, first, by matrix angles in order shown in Table 9-71 (Order of angles in the compressed beamforming feedback matrix when used in a non-S1G band), and second, by data and pilot subcarrier index from the lowest frequency to the highest frequency for all the subcarrier indices that need to be fed back based on the Partial BW Info subfield and determined using Table 9-127b (Subcarrier indices when not all bits in Partial BW Info subfield corresponding to the 80 MHz frequency subblock are set to 1), Table 9-127c (Subcarrier indices when all bits in Partial BW Info subfield corresponding to the 80 MHz frequency subblock are set to 1 for Ng = 4), and Table 9-127d (Subcarrier indices when all bits in Partial BW Info subfield corresponding to the 80 MHz frequency subblock are set to 1 for Ng = 16).
 An explanation of how these angles are generated from the beamforming feedback matrix is given in 19.3.12.3.6 (Compressed beamforming feedback matrix), where is the is the number of columns in a compressed beamforming feedback matrix determined by the Nc Index subfield of the EHT MIMO Control field, and is the number of rows in a compressed beamforming feedback matrix determined by the Nr Index subfield of the EHT MIMO Control field.